 One academic reader as the book developed couldn’t understand why I would want to write about business issues.
 Yet, at humble and exalted levels, it’s where most people spend their lives.
 A second reader got it.
 He found the business informative and a good vehicle for humour because of its many contradictions.

 After leaving the Grid in circumstances on which I can make no comment, I chaired several smaller companies, which was great fun in the main.
 At the same time, I studied for an external divinity degree.
 It’s often said that theological and science degrees make people lose their faith.
 All I can say is that the hope and fear are still in me.
 The doubt’s there too.
 That’s what makes a story.

 I recall ploughing through C P Snow’s Strangers and Brothers series in my late teens.
 It raised issues of the differences between the two cultures of the arts and sciences but was really mainly about politics.
 Theology and physics are integral to this story.

 In the three quarters of a century of my life, I’ve seen the sorts of ups and downs suffered by the characters but they and the storyline are entirely fictitious.
-It’s a family saga, and in my life I’ve been blessed in that.
-I hope you enjoy the novel.
-Please let me know what you think using the links to Facebook or Twitter.
+The Unholy Trinity Trilogy is a family saga, and in my life I’ve been blessed in that.
+I hope you enjoy the series.
+Please let me know what you think using the links to Facebook, Instagram or Twitter.
 Post a review to Amazon or Goodreads if you feel so moved.
 Or email me at email@example.com.